mjcraighead/make-py/README.md

 Python, and make.py keeps your build definitions clean, reproducible, and future-proof.

 ## 🚧 Planned Features
-- Hermetic task environments by default (`--inherit-env` for legacy behavior).
 - Optional `--keep-going` mode for CI-style fault tolerance.
 - Environment variable overrides in rule definitions (with proper signature tracking).